Athletic Training Professional Preparation

 The MS in Athletic Training at Springfield College is designed for students who wish to gain the skills, knowledge, and experiences needed to provide quality health care to those engaged in physically active lifestyles.
 Graduates of the program are eligible to sit for the Board of Certification for the Athletic Trainer (BOC®) examination.
 After successful completion of this exam, graduates will be a Certified Athletic Trainer (ATC).
 Most states also require licensure in order to practice.

-Throughout this challenging, yet rewarding 24 month program, students are engaged in a mix of classroom, laboratory, online/hybrid, group project, and clinically based educational experiences.
+Throughout this challenging, yet rewarding 24-month program, students are engaged in a mix of classroom, laboratory, online/hybrid, group project, and clinically based educational experiences.
 Students become practiced in athletic training theory, evaluation and treatment techniques, clinical reasoning, research, patient care, communication, administration and teamwork.

 Fully encompassing the College’s Humanics philosophy, the MS in Athletic Training emphasizes that health and learning are best gained through an approach that unifies Spirit, Mind, and Body.
 The typical Springfield College-educated athletic trainer is prepared to utilize a holistic approach in providing health care, leadership and service.